DrKJeff16/Jnvim/README.md

 --- you'll have to define the buffer number externally if you use
 --- `User.maps.buf_map`

----@class RhsnOpts
+---@class KeyRhsOpts
 ---@field [1] string|fun() The `rhs` for your keymap, i.e. what'll be executed
 ---@field [2]? vim.keymap.set.Opts See `|:h vim.keymap.set()|` for the `opts` field

----@alias KeyMapDict table<string, RhsOpts> A dict with the key as lhs and the value as the class above
+---@alias KeyMapDict table<string, KeyRhsOpts> A dict with the key as lhs and the value as the class above

 ---@type KeyMapDict
 local Keys = {